Mathnerd314/stroscot/docs/Commentary/IR.rst

 Sequent Core
 ============

+So, the Curry-Howard correspondence maps logic to programming.
+A logical system specifies well-formed proofs of propositions.
+These correspond to well-formed programs in a simple type system.
+By proving the logic sound and complete, we get an expressive core programming language.
+Whereas a natural deduction logic results in reduction patterns similar to the lambda-calculus (lambda-apply), sequent calculus divides the program into values and continuations.
+Reduction always takes place at a cut point with a value and a continuation, and can produce multiple or zero values/continuations.
+Continuations are exposed as first-class manipulable variables, similar to CPS, but CPS-based IRs have drawbacks (fixing the evaluation order to CBV) that sequent calculus-style IRs do not.
+Then there is the join point stuff, which also promises to be an alternative to CPS; I have read it but it just seems overly complex compared to sequents.
+Because now you have functions, and join points, and continuation parameters.
+There is a definition of join point in the paper but it is semantic (no obvious distinction between join points and functions), whereas the definition of continuations in sequent calculus is syntactic (minus rule as opposed to plus).
+As Kennedy says, "Better to start off with a language that makes continuations explicit."
+So that is the summary, sequents are nice from a logical perspective, they seem to be a nice alternative to CPS, and I like them better than join points.

 CPS does expose control flow as continuation values, but it has problems.
 First, per :cite:`downenSequentCalculusCompiler2016`, there is not one CPS transform, but rather a family, each CPS transform fixing an evaluation order.
 One must choose among call-by-value, call-by-name, or call-by-need.
 As a benefit, the evaluation order of the translation target doesn't matter, and strong beta-eta reduction of the CPS'd term is sound.
 In fact, per :cite:`okasakiCallbyneedContinuationpassingStyle1994`, all CPS translations are based on CBV, and call-by-name/call-by-need CPS translations can be decomposed as a conversion to CBV pass followed by a CBV CPS translation.
 IOdeally, the compiler should be able to freely choose the evaluation order, to trade-off the locality of innermost vs. the hypernormalization of outermost.
 Being unable to safely perform out-of-order reductions is a deal-breaker.